ielab/afirm2019/hands-on/activity-6/README.md

 #### Basic Search and Field Search

 Examine the code in the file `searchES-basic.py` within this activity folder.
-This file implements a simple search over two fields.
+This file implements a simple search over two fields. (after examining the file below, you can run this in Python 3).

 First, we need to import the necessary API
 ```python